Big-Biodiversity-Collaborative/DesertBees/README.md

 # Distributions of *Centris pallida* and Host Plants

-*Last updated: June 27, 2023*

 ## 🐝 Summary

-This repository stores the data and code for generating figures of the current and (predicted) future distribution of *Centris pallida* and some of its host plants (*Olneya tesota*, *Parkinsonia florida*, and *Parkinsonia microphylla*).
+This repository stores the data and code for generating figures of the current and (predicted) future distributions of the Desert Pallid bee (*Centris pallida*) and some of its host plants (*Olneya tesota*, *Parkinsonia florida*, and *Parkinsonia microphylla*).

+These figures will help assess possible changes in distribution overlap to happen over the next 70 years.

 ## 📚 Libraries